aicell-lab/ddls-course/content/authors/songtao/_index.md

 ## What I Would Like to Work On at the AICell Lab

 I would like to learn about developing lab automation and artificial intelligence systems.
 This includes the application of robotics, automation control theory, and more knowledge about artificial intelligence.
 I also want to exercise my ability to develop related projects.

----

-Read a welcome post with an interview with Songtao here: [A Landmark Welcome to Songtao Cheng, AICell Lab's First PhD Student](/post/welcome-songtao/).